jasonmorkel/predicting-sales-qualitative-predictors/README.md

 # predicting-sales-qualitative-predictors
- Analyizing how qualitative predictors have on sales.
+ Analyizing the effect that qualitative predictors have on sales.

 Simple exercise using a R library to predict sales of baby car seats in 400 locations based on a qualitative predictor.